sickotra/sickotra.github.io/index.md

 This is a website that I have created and it is still a work in progress.
 I aim to develop this website to:

-* Include my CV
-* Keep a track of any projects I undertake
+* Display projects undertaken
-* Start a blog on Mathematicians (hopefully improving my writting skills)
+* Start a blog
-* Gain some GitHub skills
+* Explore the possibilies of GitHub & GitPages